Traditional Kinemes and Dance Movements in the 1970s and 1980s

 Soheir Zaki can be identified as the traditionalist in this timeframe and a discourse around authenticity in Raqs sharqi can be constructed starting from the figure of this dancer, who was called ‘truly oriental’.

 I agree with Zhu (2015, p.
 595) who, instead of seeing authenticity as an objective phenomenon, decides to ‘approach authentication as a social process in heritage discourse’.

-Rather than being centred around movements or costumes, authenticity for raqs sharqi is based on certain feelings and body attitudes (for instance, relaxation, playfulness), which Daniel (1996) and Hashimoto (2003) have identified as being important for authenticity in the performing arts.
+Rather than being centered around movements or costumes, authenticity for Raqs sharqi is based on certain feelings and body attitudes (for instance, relaxation, playfulness), which Daniel (1996) and Hashimoto (2003) have identified as being important for authenticity in the performing arts.

 As Burkitt (2014, p.
 7) posits, ‘feelings and emotions only arise in patterns of relationships, which include the way we look at and perceive the world, and these also result in patterns of activity that can become dispositions’.

 These embodied dispositions are part of what is considered by practitioners the essence of authentic Raqs sharqi.
 In addition, another element that has emerged in the Raqs sharqi authenticity discourse is being yourself on stage and expressing your individual feelings.